tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-1-upcoming-api-workshops.md

 - api-doc
 keywords:
 bitlink: http://bit.ly/upcomingapiworkshopstom
-summary: "I'm giving a couple of API workshops soon.
+description: "I'm giving a couple of API workshops soon.
 The first workshop is April 6, 2019, in Raleigh, North Carolina, offered through STC Carolina.
 The second workshop is in Denver on May 5, as a pre-conference workshop before the STC Summit. "
 ---

 **Raleigh workshop (STC Carolina) - April 6, 2019**: This workshop is a full-day workshop, 8:30am to 5:00pm, held in the McKimmon Center and sponsored by STC Carolina.
 See [Documenting REST APIs](https://www.stc-carolina.org/events/documenting-rest-apis/) on the STC Carolina site for more details.
 You can [register through Eventbrite](https://www.eventbrite.com/e/documenting-rest-apis-tickets-55675973335?ref=elink).